Do you know the different types of meditation for kids, their benefits, and how to teach them?

 - 10. Humming Bee Breathing

-- 11. Mindfulness of Thoughts and Feelings (Mind)
+- 11. Mindfulness Meditation for Kids: Observing Thoughts and Feelings (Mind)

 - 12. Loving Kindness for Kids (Heart)